inbumpark/VisionDetectives/README.md

 - When running inference for segmentation-to-image or sketch-to-image, it is highly recommend to do so with a style-mixing, as is done in the paper.
 This can simply be done by adding `--latent_mask=8,9,10,11,12,13,14,15,16,17` when calling the script.
-- When running inference for super-resolution, please provide a single down-sampling value using `--resize_factors`.
-- Adding the flag `--couple_outputs` will save an additional image containing the input and output images side-by-side in the sub-directory
+- Adding the flag `--couple_outputs` will save an additional image containing the original, input, and output images side-by-side in the sub-directory
 `inference_coupled`.
 Otherwise, only the output image is saved to the sub-directory `inference_results`.
 - By default, the images will be saved at resolutiosn of 1024x1024, the original output size of StyleGAN.
 If you wish to save outputs resized to resolutions of 256x256, you can do so by adding the flag `--resize_outputs`.